Robo3D/CheckTouch/README.md

 4. Look at touch screen and interpret output (see below).

+**Important** Make sure to disable or delete this plugin if you plan to re-enable RoboLCD.

 ## Intepret

 * If there is just scrolling text, then your touch screen is being pressed on by something and that is why it is unresponsive.